 - Not suitable if surrounding teeth are weak

-A thorough dental exam can determine if zirconia bridges are the right option for your dental needs.
+A thorough dental exam can determine if zirconia bridge is the right option for your dental needs.

 Zirconia is often used to fabricate implant-supported bridges.
 These are especially beneficial for: